 - There are currently 1.1 million adults and adolescents in the United States living with HIV.

-- Approximately one-fifth of them (21%) do not know that they have been infected.
+- Approximately 1 in 6 people (15.8%) who are infected with HIV do not know that they have been infected.

 - New HIV diagnosis was highest among individuals aged 25–34 years (31%), followed by individuals aged 13-24 years (26%)

 - Top ten states with the highest rates HIV/AIDS diagnosis are California, New York, Florida, Texas, Illinois, New Jersey, Maryland, Pennsylvania, North Carolina, and Georgia.

 - 1 in 139 women will be diagnosed with HIV/AIDS at some point within their life.

 - Every 47 minutes, a woman tests positive for HIV in the U.S.

 - High-risk heterosexual contact is the source of 80% of these newly diagnosed infections in women in the US.